rbisdorff/Digraph3/docSphinx/pearls.rst

 As we have noticed before, the randomized versions of the :py:class:`~linearOrders.PolarisedBachetRanking` and the :py:class:`~linearOrders.ValuedBachetRanking` constructors potentially produce multiple ranking results of unequal correlation quality, yet respecting --due to the Condorcet consistency property-- all more or less the transitive part of the given digraph.
 If we collect now a small subset of the best correlated rankings, we can use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class for constructing, by epistemic disjunctive fusion of these selected rankings, a partial *Bachet* ranking result --a transitive asymmetrical digraph with indeterminate reflexive relations-- showing actually the potential transitive part of a given polarised outranking digraph.

-To explore this remarquable opportunity, a new :py:class:`~transitiveDigraphs.PartialBachetRanking` class is provided by the :py:mod:`transitiveDigraphs` module.
+To explore this remarkable opportunity, a new :py:class:`~transitiveDigraphs.PartialBachetRanking` class is provided by the :py:mod:`transitiveDigraphs` module.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`optimisingBachet`.

 .. code-block:: pycon
    :caption: Partial *Bachet* ranking result